 - Plan for the future.

-1. Define your nonprofit’s mission.
+1. Define your nonprofit’s mission clearly.

 - Who does this nonprofit serve?

-- Why does it serve this audience?
+- Why does it serve them?

 - How does it serve them?